 Dog Rescue and Adoption

-Since its founding, CAPE has worked closely with animal shelters and rescue groups to rescue animals with the smallest chances of finding forever homes.
+Since its founding in 1992, CAPE has worked closely with animal shelters and rescue groups to take in animals who have the lowest chances of finding forever homes.
 CAPE has helped thousands of animals, particularly those who are older or have special needs, by providing them with what they need most: time, love, and essential veterinary care.
 Learn more about CAPE’s foster and adoption programs below!

 Ready to adopt your new best friend?